VincentBailly/spy-property-reads/README.md

 # Spy-property-reads

 JavaScript offers various ways for an object to store another object.
-This library help spy on an object and records all the ways in which other objects are extracted from it.
+This library help spy on all the ways in which other objects are extracted from a given object

 ## Usage